avarga1/avarga1/README.md

 - 👋 Hi, I’m @avarga1
 - 👀 I’m interested in - Python, Machine learning, OpneCV, reinforcement learning
-- 🌱 I’m currently learning - OpenCV
+- 🌱 I’m currently learning - OpenCV and being better at chess
-- 💞️ I’m looking to collaborate on -AI for financial decision making
+- 💞️ I’m looking to collaborate on -Any FINTECH
 - 📫 How to reach me - austinvarga1@protonmail.com

 <!---